-The Human Services major is for adults who want to equip themselves with an education in human services skills.
-The inclusion of a core of Bible/Christian Worldview classes ensures this education is morally and ethically grounded.
-This program prepares individuals for entry-level positions in a variety of helping professions and provides a foundation for a variety of bachelor-level programs such as criminology, counseling, ministry, psychology, and social work.
+The Human Services major is for students who want to equip themselves with an education in human services skills.
+The inclusion of a core Biblical Worldview classes ensures this education is scripturally and ethically grounded.
+This program prepares individuals for entry-level positions in a variety of human services professions and provides a foundation for a number of bachelor-level programs such as criminology, counseling, ministry, psychology, and social work.

-- 1. Integrate Christian principles in critical thinking and decision-making. - 2.
+- Integrate Christian principles in critical thinking and decision-making. - 2.
 Demonstrate awareness and improvement of thinking and learning strategies. - 3.
 Exhibit competency in general education subjects. - 4.
 Comprehend interpersonal communication skills. - 5.
 Apply assistance and services as appropriate to human need and situations.